 Late in 2017, Congress passed a massive new tax plan.
 While we knew it was coming, it didn’t take effect until January 1, 2019.
 These changes will impact many areas and most people will feel them in one way or another.
 Most important to family law, they alter how the government taxes spousal support payments.

-It will come into play for divorces and separations after Jan.
+It comes into play for divorces and separations after Jan.
 1st, 2019, and it does have the potential to not only alter way courts and attorneys approach spousal support, but it may change the way people negotiate divorce settlements in a larger sense.
-At least from the point of view of many experts.

 What Is Spousal Support?

 Spousal support is court ordered payments intended to lessen financial hardship for dependent spouses after divorce.
 It’s often called alimony in everyday conversation.
-It can last for a short time.
-For example, until one party gets back on his or her feet.
-In other situations, payments continue indefinitely.
+It can last for a short time or continue indefinitely depending on your particular circumstances.

 Spousal support most often comes into play when there’s a significant gap in earning potential between spouses.
 It also figures into cases of substantial financial need.

 Many factors influence the amount of spousal support payments.

 - Future earning potential,

 All of this leads to a number and duration.

 By and large, it’s men who pay spousal support.
 According to the U.S. Census Bureau, last year, 243,000 people received spousal support.
 98% of recipients were women.